Pierreslag/animal-quiz/README.md

 - [W3C validator](https://validator.w3.org/nu/#textarea) to test the HTML. <br>
 - [Jigsaw.w3](https://jigsaw.w3.org/css-validator/validator) to test the CSS. <br>
-- The Jshint validator was used to test the JavaScript. !!!!!!!!!!NOT COMPLETE!!!!!!!!!!
+- The Jshint validator was used to test the JavaScript.

-No errors were found in HTML & CSS.
+No errors were found in HTML, CSS or JS.

 **LightHouse test**: <br>
 ![lighthouse](/assets/images/lighthouseanimal.png)